jpamarthi6/portfolio/_posts/2023-05-01-risk-attend.md

 ### Reflection:

-“This was my most interdisciplinary leadership project.
-If I were to do it again, I’d add a follow-up phase to measure real-world driving impact.”
+“This was first research project I led.
+If I were to do it again, I’d add a follow-up phase to measure real-world driving impact and automated the data analysis process more.”